yalmip/yalmip.github.io/_examples/standardmpc.md

 end
 ````

 Of course, we can extract additional variables from the solution by requesting these.
-Here, we output the whole control ''predicted'' sequence and iteratively plot this
+Here, we output the whole predicted control sequence and iteratively plot this

 ````matlab
 ops = sdpsettings('verbose',2);